State High Points of the United States: A brief overview.

 New Hampshire.
 Mount Washington, 6,288 feet, 1,917 meters.
 Description: Prominent mountain; treeless, boulder strewn summit.
 Access: numerous hiking paths including the Appalachian Trail, toll-road, and cog railway.
 Features: observatory on summit along with parking area and cog railway station, visitor center and well-developed tourist amenities.
 Caveats: well-known for severe weather that changes quickly and includes some of the highest recorded wind speeds on earth.

 New Jersey.
 High Point, 1,803 feet, 550 meters.
 Description: Highest point on prominent Kittatinny Mountain.
-Access: paved road within short walking distance.
-Access: car or Appalachian Trail.
-Features: 220’ obelisk with observation windows.
+Access: paved toll road within short walking distance.
+Access: car or Appalachian Trail connecting to spur trail (Schawangunk-Monument).
+Features: 220’ granite obelisk with observation windows.